SD2E/xplan_to_sbol/README.rst

 Windows
 -------------

-xplan_to_sbol requires Git and Python 3, and it currently depends on a version of pySBOL that is only compatible with 64-bit Windows.
+xplan_to_sbol requires that Git and Python 3 be installed first, and it currently depends on a version of pySBOL that is only compatible with 64-bit Windows.
 To install xplan_to_sbol, checkout this repository from GitHub and run the following in the Command Prompt from the xplan_to_sbol directory:

 .. code-block:: powershell

     python setup.py install

 This command will automatically download and install the pySBOL and pySBOLx packages that xplan_to_sbol depends on from GitHub.
-Git and Python 3 must be installed separately.

 Usage